web3-react-utilities/crypto-mui-icon-cli/README.md

 npx crypto-mui-icon-cli@latest <command>
 ```

+## Supported Icons ✨✨✨✨✨✨✨✨✨✨

+This package supports various cryptocurrency tokens, wallets, and systems.
+For a complete list of supported icons, please refer to the following documentation:

+-   [**Supported Tokens**](./TOKENS.md) - Bitcoin, Ethereum, Solana, and more
+-   [**Supported Wallets**](./WALLETS.md) - MetaMask, WalletConnect, and others
+-   [**Supported Systems**](./SYSTEMS.md) - Blockchain platforms and services

+Each link above contains the full catalog of available icons that can be used with the `add` command.
+✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨

 ## Updating

 When using npx with @latest, it will automatically use the latest version, but you can force an update with: